 - Severe tooth pain and tooth sensitivity that worsens over time (be sure to read Country Dental’s article about Toothache Causes, Symptoms and Remedies)

-- Swollen or tender gums near the infected area
+- Swollen or tender gums near the infected area and bad breath

 - Pus-filled pimple around the gum

 - Abscess in the jawbone (visible on an x-ray)

 Many people ask, “Are root canals painful?”
 If the pulp in the tooth is dead there are no nerves, so you shouldn’t feel anything.
 If the pulp is still alive, you will need a local anesthesia to help with the pain management.
 At Country Dental, we also offer dental treatment under sedation if you are concerned about pain or have anxiety towards the procedure.